 - A plan to include the grantee’s reflection of how their program contributed to the program’s goals.
 As applicable, a strong final report would include success stories, behaviors changed, lessons learned, and results obtained.

-- Project Partners: List partners who will support your project.
+- Project Partners: If applicable, list partners who will support your project.
 Please note if you have an existing relationship with your partner organization(s) and describe their role in the project.
 If you do not have an existing relationship, explain how you anticipate establishing a partnership with the organization(s).

 - Sustainability: Explain how you plan to continue the program beyond the grant period, or the availability of other resources, if applicable.

 - Communication Plan: Explain how you will promote your project.
 Include social media, websites, print news, or other forms of media you intend to use to share information about your project to beneficiaries and the public.
-Communications should include U.S. Embassy branding and a draft version of the Embassy logo and wording about Embassy role should be approved before uploading or printing final versions.
-These include training materials, materials for recipients or materials to communicate or promote with foreign audiences a program, event, project, or some other activity under an agreement.
+Communications should include U.S. Embassy branding, and a draft version of the Embassy logo and wording about the Embassy’s role in the project should be approved by the Embassy’s Public Affairs Section before uploading or printing final versions.
+These include training materials, materials for recipients, or materials to communicate or promote with foreign audiences a program, event, project, or some other activity under the agreement.

-- Sustained staff salaries, office space, and overhead/operational expenses exceeding 10% of total operational costs;
+- Sustained staff salaries, office space, and overhead/operational expenses exceeding 10 percent of total operational costs;

 - Large items of durable equipment or construction programs;